If you are living and working in Denmark, it's a good idea to familiarize yourself with Danish culture both inside and outside the workplace.

 Whether it's birthdays, national football games, or Christmas time, the Danish flag somehow always seems to be put at the center of celebrations.
 This article tells the tale of "Dannebrog" from the legend of origin to its many everyday uses today.

-This post is a collaboration between C3 Consulting's CEO and Chief Trainer Annette Dahl, who has worked and lived across the globe and has trained people of various nationalities in Danish culture, and Phoebe Berke, an American expat in Denmark.
+This post is a collaboration between C3 Consulting's CEO and Chief Trainer Annette Dahl, who has worked and lived across the globe and has trained people of various nationalities in Danish culture, and Phoebe Berke, an American living in Denmark.

 Did we miss something?
 If you know of a great online resource for expats in Denmark, please email us at kontakt@c3consulting.dk.
 We appreciate your input!